Miniature golf event supports Herr Library

 Supporting the library was a team effort.

-Corrie Post, library director, even saw her family come out to play and support Herr Library.
+Corrie Post, library director, even saw her family come out to play and support Herr Memorial Library.

 Christopher Post brought out his two children, Jacob and Elisabethe.